Asbestos Related Lung Cancer

-The latency period between exposure to asbestos and development of lung cancer is generally believed to be about 15 to 25 years.
+There is generally a long latency period between exposure to asbestos and the development of lung cancer.
+The latency period is in the vicinity of 30 to 40 years.